zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

     ZIS status - Failure read failed ret code 1121 reason 0x76650446
     ```
     If you are using AT/TLS, then the ```"attls" : true``` statement might be missing from the ```zluxserver.json``` file.
 For more information, see [Configuring Zowe App Server for HTTPS communication with ZSS](../../user-guide/mvd-configuration.html#configuring-zss-for-https)

+### ZLUX unable to communicate with zssServer

+On the [Zowe architecture diagram](../../getting-started/zowe-architecture.md) there is a communication between ZLUX which is a Node.js runtime servering the Zowe desktop web pages to the user's browser, and the zssServer running on port 8542.
+If this communication is failing then the user will be unable to log onto the desktop.

+Follow these steps:
+1. Open the log file `$INSTANCE_DIR/logs/appServer-yyyy-mm-dd-hh-ss.log`.
+This file is created each time ZWESVSTC is started and only the last five files are kept.

+2. Look for the message that starts with `...`.

+<<JRW - AWAITING LOG FILE FROM BOB>>

 ## Server startup problem ret=1115